 Omega XL is a powerful dietary supplement for easing joint pain and inflammation.
 We do believe, based on what we’ve read, that they are legitimate and not a scam.

 However, the fact that they aren’t 100% transparent about what goes into the supplement’s formula does leave us a bit concerned.
 That’s something to consider if you’re okay with before placing your order.

 Since there are no customer testimonials on their website and only a paid spokesperson, gauging whether or not this product does what it says is tricky.
-And their customer service leaves a lot to be desired.
+Their customer service leaves a lot to be desired, as well.

 As such, we would advise caution in buying this product.
 Talk to your doctor first and see what they think about it before giving it a try.